shivamrathod21/crud-pj721/README.md

 # Task Manager Application

-A full-stack Task Manager application built with Flask and Docker, deployed on AWS EC2.
+A full-stack Task Manager application built with Flask Html Java script and deployed with Docker on AWS EC2.

 ## Features
 - Create, Read, Update, and Delete tasks